Tillerson in India: The key issues to watch out for

+- US Secretary of State arrives in India as part of a multistop tour across the Middle East and South Asia

+- Tillerson expected to address a number of issues, including regional relationships with Afghanistan, China and Pakistan

-New Delhi (CNN)The Trump administration's South Asia strategy is under the spotlight this week, as US Secretary of State Rex Tillerson heads to New Delhi after stops in Kabul and Islamabad.
+New Delhi (CNN)The Trump administration's South Asia strategy is in the spotlight this week, as US Secretary of State Rex Tillerson arrives in New Delhi after stops in Kabul and Islamabad.

+Tillerson landed at Indira Gandhi International Airport late Tuesday night local time, and Wednesday will hold meetings with Indian officials, including Prime Minister Narendra Modi.

 A rising and increasingly assertive China, as well as America's future plans for war-torn Afghanistan, are among the issues that are likely to top the agenda, say analysts.